-Lake Hancock, as previously mentioned, is a shallow lake, and during summer, there may be summer droughts that may lead to oxygen issues and the death of some fish.
+As previously mentioned, Lake Hancock is a shallow lake, and during summer, there may be summer droughts that may lead to oxygen issues and the death of some fish.

 There is a reasonable population of tilapia that makes for good fishing for anglers who visit the lake.
 Catfishing, Black crappies, and bream fishing are also great on the lake.
 These may not reach slab level like in the more immense reservoirs produced.
 Bass fishermen use the shoreline to find and catch fish.
 You will find fallen timber, cypress trees, aquatic vegetation, and stickups on the banks.

 Tips and Techniques

 The fish move too much shallower areas in the spring to spawn and often go close to the bank.
 During this period, the best way to catch fish is via small jigs, chartreuse colors, weightless worms, spinnerbaits, and plastic lizards.

 Another excellent bait for the lake is a 7-inch worm in tequila sunrise or red shad fished around grasses or lily pads.
 Bream fishing is ideal around the lake banks, and one of the most popular ways to catch bream is by using red worms beneath a cork.
 Crappie usually hangs from the shore close to the deeper waters unless it’s spring and they are spawning.
 You can use small jigs and shiners as excellent lures.

 Lake Hancock, FL Boat Ramp

 Lake Hancock’s Boat Ramp has a structure that acts as a legacy for the flood control district of the 1930s vintage.
 The ramp has improved from the informal launching site on Winter Lake Road, dating from the construction of the road in the 1960s.